 Maker’s Red Box curriculums are based on constructionist pedagogy.
 Children cooperate to build functioning smart objects to learn about the world and experience basic scientific principles.

-Active learning with our complex STEAM curriculums develops essential soft and hard skills and supports career orientation.
+Active learning with our complex STEAM course materials develops essential soft and hard skills and supports career orientation.
 Children can find their strengths and forge their own path.

 creative problem solving, teamwork, critical thinking, emotional intelligence, communication skills, entrepreneurship, resilience, creative writing, use of media

-3D printing, soldering, circuits, electronics, laser cutting, hardware coding, robotics, coding, manual skills
+3D printing, soldering, circuits, electronics, hardware coding, robotics, coding, manual skills

 It’s a new method of teaching that enables kids to learn by tackling real-world problems, making and presenting their own creations, often in collaboration with others.
 Story-driven teaching techniques and gamification help them get immersed in their work while learning indispensable soft and technical skills.
 It all happens in a safe and inviting workshop environment called a makerspace where teachers and students can create value together in a shared space.